Society for Neuroscience - Sponsorship Information for New Members

 • What is the difference between sponsoring a new member of SfN and being an Annual Meeting sponsor?

-As part of the individual membership application for a new member, the applicant must submit the member ID and last name of two individual SfN members to sponsor their membership application.
+As part of the individual membership application for a new member, the applicant must submit the member ID and last name of an individual SfN member to sponsor their membership application.
 Distinct from this, SfN offers opportunities for companies, organizations, and individuals to serve as a sponsor of one or more activities held at SfN’s annual meeting.
 For more information you can review SfN’s Advertising and Sponsorship Opportunities.

 Featured